-Measurement criteria can be used to query any property in the Metis database. can be used in combination with any other form of criteria.
+Measurement criteria can be used to query any property in the Metis database and can be used in combination with any other form of criteria.

 To create a simple query expression the Add criterion button which will provide a list of available criteria; select Measurement criterion.
 This expands the criteria panel to show the property selector.